 Why: Your dentist is a crucial partner who can spot things you can’t.

 Action: Don’t just get a cleaning.
 Ask specific questions: “Are you seeing any early demineralization?
 What is the current condition of my enamel?
-Can you show me on the x-rays?”
+Can you show me the x-rays?”

 How to Make Teeth Strong Naturally: Recapping Your 3-Part Strategy